Sairamvinay/Expl-Pop-Debiaser/README.md

 ## Our method: Holistic-Explainer (Expl-Debias)
 For this section, please refer to subdirectories inside `Holistic-Explainer/`

-Please check `shell` for running scripts.
+Please check `shell/` for running scripts.

 a) Check `gen-expl-runs.sh` for LLaMa based explanation generation.